Updated 4 April 2021

 We’ll pay for a fixed amount of advice

 In most cases, we’ll cover the cost of up to 4 hours of free advice to help you deal with the immediate needs of your business depending on their complexity.
 The law firm will let you know what your free service limit is when they contact you.
-You can use this time all in one appointment or over multiple appointments.
+This time can be used in one appointment or over multiple appointments.

 The program doesn’t provide ongoing legal assistance